-Next, the bank may copy the Certificate of Trust and enter the name of the successor trustee and trust beneficiary into their system.
-You will have to sign documents confirming that you want to put a bank account into a trust.
+Next, the bank may copy the Certificate of Trust and enter the name of the successor trustee and beneficiary into their system.
+Then you will have to sign documents confirming that the account should go into your trust.
 Keep in mind that if your bank account is near $250,000, you should check the bank’s insurance coverage.
 You may not want to exceed $250,000 in the account unless you are comfortable with your bank’s insurance requirements.

-As an alternative to putting a bank account into a trust, however, you can use a pay-on-death instrument.
-This allows the bank account to be distributed directly to your beneficiary upon your death instead of having to go through probate.
+Note that as an alternative to putting a bank account into a trust, you can use a pay-on-death instrument.
+This document distributes the bank account directly to your beneficiary upon your death instead of having to go through probate.
 Keep in mind, however, that this option is not practical if the beneficiary is a minor.

 Was this article helpful?
 We would love to know your thoughts!
 If you found this article helpful, please check the LIKE button below.
 Your feedback helps us plan topics for future articles.